Urethra Structure, Parts, Functions and Diseases and Disorders

 Parts of Urethra

 If you dissect and view the urethra parts, you can make distinction between three layers, viz. mucous, erectile and muscular.
-On account of its length, it shows considerable variation based on gender differences, i.e. in women, it ranges between 3.5 to 4.0 centimeter, while in males, it varies from 15 to 29 centimeter.
-This is because, in women, it has to travel only a shorter distance to empty into the region between clitoris and vagina and extends from the internal to the external urethral orifice.
+It shows considerable variation based on gender differences, i.e. in women, it ranges between 3.5 to 5.0 centimetre, while in males, it varies from 15 to 20 centimetre.
+This is because, in women, it travels only a shorter distance to empty into the region between clitoris and vagina and extends from the internal to the external urethral orifice.

 Functions of Urethra

 In human males and females, as is the case with its structural variation, you will see different urethra functions.
-In women, the urinary tube serves only as a passage for urine from bladder to the region near clitoris and vagina, while in men; it is involved in dual functions that are the transfer of urine out of the body through penile opening as well as the ejaculation of seminal fluid.
+In women, the urinary tube serves only as a passage for urine from bladder to the region near clitoris and vagina.
+While in men, it is involved in dual functions, that is, the transfer of urine out of the body through penile opening as well as the ejaculation of seminal fluid.